maxratajczak/obstaclerun/README.md

 # obstaclerun
 First Unity game developed with C#

-Download the "Obstacle Run.exe" and enjoy!
+Download the all files in a .zip, run "Obstacle Run.exe" and enjoy!